 Available in the following locations:MIA

-- The program assigns a faculty advisor to assist all students with any requirements, course selection, academic needs, and the graduation process.
+- The Bachelor of Arts in Elementary Education program assigns a faculty advisor to assist all students with any requirements, course selection, academic needs, and the graduation process.

 - Students are often registered in classes with students in the Bachelor of Arts in Exceptional Student Education.
 This is an opportunity for further networking and sharing experiences in the students’ field of study and intended field of work.